Dev DD: Plot

 Devika's journey of discovering herself.
 Anurag vanishes on her in Mumbai, and a heartbroken Devika falls into depression.
-She is no longer craving for alcohol or drugs, she is craving for acceptance and love, but Anurag abandons her just when she needs him.
+She is no longer craving for alcohol or drugs, and is looking for acceptance and love, but Anurag abandons her just when she needs him.
 Unknown to her, Chandni too is mad at her best friend for falling in love with her father.
-A shattered Devika wakes up in Jaipur, she doesn't know when and how she got back to her city.
+A shattered Devika wakes up in Jaipur, but doesn't know when and how she got back to her city.
 Her parents are distraught.
 There are rumours flying in the city, some believe she became a call girl, others say she was pregnant in Mumbai and others were sure that Devika is a recovering drug addict.
 Devika listens to them all, is regularly slut-shamed and believes that she was in the wrong.
-Until one day, after Anurag breaks her heart, she speaks with her father and realizes that she comes from a long line of badass women.
+Until one day, she speaks with her father and realizes that she comes from a long line of badass women.
 She wasn't born to be heartbroken and sad; she was born to breathe fire.
 Devika picks herself up and goes back to being the woman she always was.
 She has a strong voice and a strident tone against societal taboos as well as for her opinions.
-Thus, she fights for Chandni and supports her LGBT marriage with Radha besides all odds.
-Her emotions find new ways with her friend, Paritosh too.
+Thus, she fights for Chandni and supports her LGBT marriage with Radha against all odds.
+Her emotions find new ways with her friend, Paro too.
 At one point, her courageous outlook to move on and start finding new meaning in life can be seen.
 At another point, she fiercely picks up her shattered self and charges up to face the challenges again.
 After Anurag's death, she comes across as more strong-willed.
 Then, it becomes impossible for her to fall back.
-She joins hand with Aditi to solve the gender determination scam and exposes the real culprit behind Anurag's demise.
-As the season progresses, we will see Devika rediscover herself.
+She joins hands with Aditi to solve the gender determination scam and exposes the real culprit behind Anurag's demise.
+As the season progresses, we see Devika rediscover herself.
 She will learn that her worth isn't attached to a man, that she is who she is not because of the men in her life, but because of the potential she holds.
-Devika Dharam Dwivedi will continue being the girl we have loved and have been in awe of.
-She will change but from being wilder than our imagination she will become even more kick-ass, bolder, more bindass and even more Dev DD.